keenlabs/Keen-Docs/source/data_analysis/interval.rst

 * **daily** - breaks your timeframe into daylong chunks.
 * **weekly** - breaks your timeframe into weeklong chunks.

-To add an Interval to your Series, simply add the “interval” parameter to your query string.
+To add an Interval to your Series, simply add the "interval" parameter to your query string.

 An example Series call with a daily interval: